-Policy 115.318
+Prison Rape Elimination Act Regulatory Guidelines State of Alabama Department of Youth Serviices Policy 115.318

 Pathway Inc. PREA Manual

-Blue Prints

 Camera Installation Plan

-Interview with Director

-Interview with Chief Operations Officer/PREA Coordinator

-Interview with Program Director/PREA Manager
+Interview with Director Interview with Chief Operations Officer/PREA Coordinator Interview with Program Director/PREA Manager

-(a) Policy dictates that when designing or acquiring any new facility and in planning any substantial expansion or modification of existing facilities, the agency considers the effects of the design, acquisition, expansion, or modifications upon the facility's ability to protect residents from sexual abuse.
-The Director stated in the interview that all aspects of safety and security are evaluated and addressed in the design of the expansion of any upgrades.
+- (a) Policy dictates that when designing or acquiring any new facility and in planning any substantial expansion or modification of existing facilities, the agency considers the effects of the design, acquisition, expansion, or modifications upon the facility's ability to protect residents from sexual abuse.
+The Director stated in the interview that in the building of the new facility housing the Pathway Group Home all aspects of safety and security were evaluated and addressed. - (b) Policy also mandates that when installing or updating a video monitoring system, electronic surveillance system, or other monitoring technology, the agency considers how such technology may enhance the agency's ability to protect residents from sexual abuse.
+In the new facility the cameras were placed to ensure there were no blind spots.